Lithuanian partisans

-The Lithuanian partisans (Lietuvos partizanai) were partisans who waged a guerrilla warfare in Lithuania against the Soviet Union in 1944–1953.
+Lithuanian partisans (Lietuvos partizanai) were partisans who waged guerrilla warfare in Lithuania against the Soviet Union in 1944–1953.
 Similar anti-Soviet resistance groups, also known as Forest Brothers and cursed soldiers, fought against Soviet rule in Estonia, Latvia and Poland.
-It is estimated that a total of 30,000 Lithuanian partisans and their supporters were killed.
-The Lithuanian partisan war lasted almost for a decade, thus being one of the longest partisan wars in Europe.
+An estimated total of 30,000 Lithuanian partisans and their supporters were killed.
+The Lithuanian partisan war lasted almost for a decade, thus becoming one of the longest partisan wars in Europe.